sanskarlohani/git_Pratice/README.md

-we are just doing pratice
+we are just doing practice